 I was thrilled when I came across a recent article in BusinessWeek discussing banks’ search for new, “high-definition” credit scores.
 The idea of incorporating alternative data into lenders’ risk decisioning processes is one that has been picking up a lot momentum in the industry.
 Zoot has written extensively about the advantages alternative data brings to … Continue reading →

 You’ve heard about the death of the checking account, the death of branch banking, and now, the death of credit cards?
 Well hear me out on this.
 The industry is heading towards a future where we make the ubiquitous credit card obsolete.
 Our current path is self destructive and without a change of course, we … Continue reading →

 Lately I’ve noticed a change in the direct mail I receive from credit card companies.
 In the past they have arrived in my mailbox in a business size plain white envelope that included the credit card company’s logo and a short phrase touting the highlights of the offer (usually 0% interest for balance transfers or … Continue reading →

 There is heavy competition in the credit card market today for the highest credit-quality customers—so much so that one industry CEO likened acquiring new customers to a knife fight.
-Rewards programs are heating up and marketing dollars are being heavily allocated to promote the benefits designed to appeal to the wealthiest, highest-spending consumers.
-For example, … Continue reading →
+Rewards programs are heating up and marketing dollars are being heavily allocated to promote the benefits designed to appeal to … Continue reading →